raul23/SimulRPi/docs/display_problems.rst

 ..
 URLs
 .. external links
 .. _Build your own Command Line with ANSI escape codes: https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html
+.. _How can I change the locale?: https://raspberrypi.stackexchange.com/a/19866
 .. _How to print colored text in Python?: https://stackoverflow.com/questions/287871/how-to-print-colored-text-in-python
+.. _How to Set Locales (i18n) On a Linux or Unix: https://www.cyberciti.biz/faq/how-to-set-locales-i18n-on-a-linux-unix/

 .. internal links
 .. _default LED symbols: useful_functions.html#gpio-setdefaultsymbols